Best Hunting Binoculars Under $200 in 2025 with Reviews

 Nikon Prostaff P7 features:

-• Nikon's Advanced Optical System which utilizes Phase Correction Coated Roof Prisms and multilayer coatings on lens and prism surfaces.
+• Nikon's Advanced Optical System which utilizes Phase Correction Coatings on the roof prisms and multilayer coatings on lens and prism surfaces.

 • Nitrogen purged for 100% waterproof and fogproof performance.

-• Ergonomically designed with depressed hand grips and a rubber texturized no slip coating.
+• Ergonomically designed with depressed hand grips and a rubber textured no slip coating.

 • Enhanced knurling and smooth focus rings make focusing simple with just a fingertip.